 Leila Trickey, Research Coordinator

-Leila lives and works on the traditional, ancestral and unceded Coast Salish territories of the xʷməθkʷəy̓əm (Musqueam), səlil̓wətaɁɬ (Tsleil-Waututh) and Sḵwx̱wú7mesh (Squamish) Nations.
+Leila lives and works on the traditional, ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam), səlil̓wətaɁɬ (Tsleil-Waututh) and Sḵwx̱wú7mesh (Squamish) peoples.
 She is a passionate social justice advocate committed to anti-oppressive and intersectional research methodologies and community practice.
 Leila completed her Master of Public Health at Simon Fraser University with a focus on social inequities and health.
 Her time outside of work is lovingly spent with her toddler Sahel.

 Leila coordinates the Living Wage for Families Campaign's three-year participatory action research project focused on the impact of low wages for individuals and families.
 This project will build capacity for policy advocacy among individuals impacted by low wage work and will provide policymakers with a better understanding of possible policy responses.